 Next to this, I also engage in other research that does not so neatly fit into one of these three categories.
 For example, with two researchers from my PhD cohort, we are trying to better understand how the current portfolio of activities of firms shapes their subsequent entry into new markets.
 We are examining this issue in the wind energy industry.
 In another project, with colleagues from SSE, we intend to use an experimental approach to examine different “innovation practices” that managers can actually implement in their organizations to boost innovation, even when resources and time are constrained.
 We are developing this project in collaboration with industry partners in the Stockholm ecosystem.

-At the 2019 Conference you were a finalist for the TIM Best Dissertation Award.
+At the 2019 Conference you were a finalist for the TIM Best Dissertation Award, sponsored by the Lazaridis Institute.
 Tell us about the dissertation and what you think is your most exciting contribution to academia.

 I hope that the research I did during my PhD can inspire people to dig deeper into the process of knowledge recombination.
 I was always highly intrigued and fascinated by this process: the notion that every new invention originates from combining things that already exist in novel ways is very compelling.
 I hope that people further build on the ideas I set forth in my dissertation.
 In particular, I feel that the cumulative nature of knowledge recombination is an aspect that too few studies address.
 In a Journal of Management article that we recently published, which is based on a chapter in my dissertation, we demonstrated that “dormant knowledge” can produce considerable value when recombined in new inventions.
 We could only identify and think about such knowledge by considering the process of knowledge recombination as cumulative.
 Knowledge builds upon itself; some knowledge is further built on very rapidly and frequently, whereas other knowledge lies dormant for long periods.
 Both can produce value, but in different ways.